Terms to Know

 Acre: A measure of land equating to 43,560 square feet.

 Benthic Macroinvertebrate: An aquatic animal lacking a backbone and generally visible to the unaided eye.
+These organisms are typically insect species in the larval stage of their life cycle.
+They are important for assessing water quality in streams.

 Best Management Practice (BMP): A structural or nonstructural practice that is designed to minimize the impacts of changes in land use on surface and groundwater systems.
 Structural best management practices refer to basins or facilities engineered for the purpose of reducing the pollutant load in stormwater runoff, such as bioretention, constructed stormwater wetlands, etc. Nonstructural best management practices refer to land use or development practices that are determined to be effective in minimizing the impact on receiving stream systems such as the preservation of open space and stream buffers, disconnection of impervious surfaces, etc.